pervognsen/bitwise/README.md

 The expected stream schedule is Monday through Friday, 5 PM PST/8 PM EST/2 AM CET.

 The kick-off stream is planned for March 12.
-I expect it will an overview and Q&A.
+I expect it will mainly be an overview and Q&A.

 The first major project will be the C-like systems language compiler.
+I expect the initial work on this to be a few weeks, after which we will start working on the hardware track as well.

-I'm located in Thailand, and this is my vain attempt at balancing time zone differences.
+I'm located in Thailand, so the schedule is my attempt at juggling time zone differences.
 I may balance it out by moving some streams to Saturdays or Sundays during morning or noon hours for Europeans.
 I will be spending a month in Europe each year in August, which will force a rotation of the schedule.

 # Roadmap

 _NOTE:_ This is subject to change, but it gives you an idea of what I have planned.
+The outline corresponds to an estimated six months of work, depending on my productivity and how much we decide to focus on the critical path versus side topics.

 We will be building not only software but hardware.